I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Implementation Details

 \subsection{Category-specific Motion Diffusion Filter}

-\paragraph{Network Architecture.} We use 4 transformer encoder-only layers with 4 attention heads to learn category-specific human-object interaction manifold.
-The model dimension $D_{\text{model}}=1024$ and key, value dimension $D_{\text{key}} = D_{\text{value}} = 512$.
-We take standard $N=1000$ denoising steps and sinusoidal positional encoding function.
-Different from~\cite{li2023ego} in which the condition is exactly a part of the target motion, we take results from previous stage together with raw IMU measurements as condition to model the transformation from prediction distribution to the true manifold.
+\paragraph{Network Architecture.} We employ 4 transformer encoder-only layers, each equipped with 4 attention heads, to learn category-specific human-object interaction manifold.
+The model dimension $D_{\text{model}}=1024$ and the key, value dimension $D_{\text{key}} = D_{\text{value}} = 512$.
+We take $N=1000$ steps and sinusoidal positional encoding function during denoising phase.
+In contrast to the methodology outlined in~\cite{li2023ego}, where the condition is exactly a part of the target motion, we leverage outcomes from the preceding stage alongside raw IMU measurements as conditions to model the transition from the predictive distribution to the authentic manifold.